Random field reconstruction of inhomogeneous turbulence. Part I: Modeling and analysis: Abstract

 \section{Abstract}

-In this article, we develop and analyze a random field model for the reconstruction of inhomogeneous turbulence from characteristic flow quantities provided by $k$-$\varepsilon$ simulations.
-The model is based on stochastic integrals that combine moving average and Fourier-type representations in time and space, respectively, where both the time integration kernel and the spatial energy spectrum depend on the macroscopically varying characteristic quantities.
-The structure of the model is derived from spectral representations of homogeneous fields by means of a two-scale approach in combination with specific stochastic integral transformations.
-Our approach allows for a rigorous analytical verification of the desired statistical properties and is accessible to numerical simulation.
-The constructed inhomogeneous field is shown to satisfy the characteristic $k$-$\varepsilon$ flow properties and the condition of incompressibility in an asymptotic sense.
-Moreover, a novel inhomogeneous ergodicity result establishes the approximation of local characteristic values by means of local averages in time and space.
+We develop and analyze a random field model for the reconstruction of turbulent velocity fluctuations from inhomogeneous characteristic flow quantities provided by RANS simulations that is accessible to both a rigorous analytical validation of the model properties and efficient numerical simulation.
+The model is fully continuous and based on an explicit representation formula in terms of stochastic integrals combining moving average and Fourier-type representations in time and space, respectively.
+The structure of the model is systematically derived from spectral representations of homogeneous fields by means of suitable stochastic integral transformations that ensure the preservation of consistency properties when progressing to the case of inhomogeneous flow characteristics.
+Moreover, we employ a two-scale approach that separates a macro scale related to the variations of the characteristic flow quantities from a representative turbulence scale on which the fluctuations are modeled, allowing to assess the model properties by asymptotic analysis \wrt the scale ratio.
+In particular, a novel inhomogeneous ergodicity result establishes the recovery of the inhomogeneous characteristic flow quantities by means of local averages of a single sample path in time and space.